top of page

 Privacy Policy & Affiliate Links

-Catch a glimpse of North Korea above AND underground on a DMZ Tour in Seoul
+Catch a Glimpse of North Korea Above AND Underground on a DMZ Tour in Seoul

 Step across the threshold into a world divided.
 Our Klook tour to the DMZ wasn't just sightseeing, it was a deep dive into a region where history unfolds at every turn.
 We weren't sure what to expect from a DMZ tour.
 Would it be somber?
 Tense?
 Surprisingly, it was both, but also laced with a big dose of resilience and hope.